Avaiga/taipy-doc/docs/knowledge_base/tips/databricks/index.md

+---
+title: Integrating Databricks with Taipy Scenarios
+category: tips
+type: code
+data-keywords: scenario task datanode job configuration
+short-description: A guide to integrate Databricks with Taipy scenarios.
+img: databricks/databricks.png
+---
 Integration with other platforms to execute jobs and functions is sometimes necessary.
 This tip shows how to integrate Taipy scenarios with platforms like Databricks.
 Taipy scenarios serve as a potent tool for orchestrating tasks and examining various versions of a business problem.
 In this article, we'll look into the integration of Databricks jobs with Taipy scenarios, showcasing how this can elevate your data processing capabilities.

 TO DO, put illustration